ahauck1215/our-first-bootstrap-project/README.md

 #### Part 2 - Pushing your first change
-1. As each of you complete a `profile.html`, ensure that you are _pushing_ your changes.
+1. As each of you complete a different part of the application, ensure that you are _pushing_ your changes.
 	* _changes_ can be _pushed_ by executing the following commands.
 		1. `git add .`
 		2. `git commit -m 'update message'`